grrrwaaa/gct753/src/pages/cellular.md

 **Continuous neighborhood:** Instead of accumulating whole neighbor cells, apply a *kernel* region.
 Perhaps give different weights to cells according to the degree that they fall under a radius, or by distance.

+#### SmoothLife

 [SmoothLife](http://www.youtube.com/playlist?list=PL69EDA11384365494) still uses a discrete grid, but both the kernel and transition functions are adjusted for smooth, continuous values.
 A disc around the cell is integrated and normalized (i.e. averaged) for the cell's state, and a ring around this is integrated & normalized (averaged) for the neighbor state.
 Cell transition functions are expressed in terms of continuous sigmoid thresholds over the [0, 1] range, and re-expressed in terms of differential functions (velocities of change) to approximate continuous time.
 [Paper here](http://arxiv.org/pdf/1111.1567v2.pdf).
 By doing so, it removes the discrete bias and leads to fascinating results.
 [Another implementaton](http://www.youtube.com/watch?v=l7t8LtdBAV8).
 [Taken to 3D](http://www.youtube.com/watch?v=zA857JdUn9o&list=PL69EDA11384365494&index=46).
 In effect, by making all components continuous, it is essentially a simulation of differential equations.

-Some of these systems share resemblance with analog video feedback ([example](http://www.youtube.com/watch?v=hDYEVv9t32U), [example](http://www.youtube.com/watch?v=Uw5onuS2_mw)), which has been exploited by earlier media artists (notably the Steiner and Woody Vasulka).

 #### Reaction Diffusion

-The reaction-diffusion model was proposed by Turing to describe embryo development and pattern-generation; it is still used today in CG.
-[Turing, A. The Chemical Basic for Morphogenesis.](http://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf).
+The reaction-diffusion model was proposed by Turing to describe embryo development and pattern-generation ([Turing, A. The Chemical Basic for Morphogenesis.](http://www.dna.caltech.edu/courses/cs191/paperscs191/turing.pdf)); it is still used today in CG ([Greg Turk's famous paper](http://www.cc.gatech.edu/~turk/my_papers/reaction_diffusion.pdf)).
 RD systems and other differential equation systems can be approximated using continuous automata.

 ![The Gray-Scott parameter map](img/xmorphia-parameter-map.jpg)

 One approach to simulating RD using CA is the *Gray-Scott* model, as described in [Pearson, J. E. Complex Patterns in a Simple System](http://arxiv.org/pdf/patt-sol/9304003.pdf).
 There is [a wonderful archive of this model at this webpage](http://mrob.com/pub/comp/xmorphia/), including many great video examples of the [u-skate world](http://www.youtube.com/watch?v=F5oKgVZ6bTk), and even [u-skate in 3D](http://www.youtube.com/watch?v=B03lcPEmSOQ).
+An implementation in our software can be found [here](https://github.com/grrrwaaa/gct753/blob/master/ca_2D_greyscott.lua).

+Some of these systems share resemblance with analog video feedback ([example](http://www.youtube.com/watch?v=hDYEVv9t32U), [example](http://www.youtube.com/watch?v=Uw5onuS2_mw)), which has been exploited by earlier media artists (notably the Steiner and Woody Vasulka).

 #### Statistical and unbounded state models